Strawberry Jam French Toast

 - pinch kosher salt

 - sliced fresh strawberries for serving

 - Prepare Strawberry Butter: In the bowl of a small food processor, combine the softened butter, fresh strawberry chunks, and salt.
 Pulse and process until butter is comes together, scraping down the bowl with a spatula as needed, until the butter is smooth and evenly flecked with fresh strawberry pieces.
 Transfer to a small bowl, and set aside.

-- Prepare French toast: Slice the brioche into 1/2-inch thick slices (you will need two slices for each serving of French toast).
-Spread one slice with a thin layer of strawberry preserves, and top with another slice of brioche bread.
+- Prepare French toast: For each serving, spread a slice of Brioche with a thin layer of strawberry preserves and top with another slice of brioche bread.
 Set aside.

 - In a large, shallow bowl, whisk together the buttermilk, eggs, vanilla extract and salt.
 Set aside.

 - Heat a non-stick pan over medium-high heat and add a tab of butter.
 Just before cooking, dip the sandwiched challah in the egg-buttermilk mixture on both sides.
 Allow any excess liquid to drip off and place into the pan in the sizzling butter.
 Avoid over-crowding the pan.
 Cook the french toast until golden brown on each side, flipping carefully with a wide heatproof spatula.